briannemcgrath/PFDA/project/README.md

 This repository contains code and resoruces related to project carried out for the Programming for Data Analytics module.

 ## Project Overview:
-This project aims to demonstrated my skills in data analysis based on my learnings in the module through the analysis of a [bank transaction dataset](https://www.kaggle.com/datasets/valakhorasani/bank-transaction-dataset-for-fraud-detection/data).
-The dataset includes transaction records and customer details, with the goal of identifying patterns that can potentially indicate fraudulent behaviour.
+This project aims to demonstrate my skills in data analysis, showcasing techniques and tools I've learned thoughout the module.
+The analysis is based on a [bank transaction dataset](https://www.kaggle.com/datasets/valakhorasani/bank-transaction-dataset-for-fraud-detection/data) which includes transaction records and customer details.
+The main goal of this project is to identify patterns that may indicate potentially fraudulent behaviour.

 ## Dataset Overview:

-The dataset, linked about, contains the following features:
+The dataset, linked above, contains the following features:
 - **TransactionID:** Unique identifier for each transaction.
 - **AccountID:** Unique identifier for the customer's account.
 - **TransactionAmount:** Amount ($) involved in the transaction.